-- Acid and metalliferous drainage (AMD) seepage and runoff from the waste rock dump, ore stockpiles and tailings storage facilities potentially contaminating surface and ground waters continuing long after the mine has ceased operation; - Potential contamination of surface water from AMD causing adverse impacts on downstream water quality, aquatic environment and downstream users; - Management and treatment of a large quantity of acidic and metal laden water currently existing on the site; - The proposed WRD covers an approximate area of 217ha with an estimated height of 160m.
+- Acid rock drainage and metal laden (ARD/ML) seepage and runoff from the waste rock dump, ore stockpiles and tailings storage facilities potentially contaminating surface and ground waters continuing long after the mine has ceased operation; - Potential contamination of surface water from ARD/ML causing adverse impacts on downstream water quality, aquatic environment and downstream users; - Management and treatment of a large quantity of acidic and metal laden water currently existing on the site; - The proposed WRD covers an approximate area of 217ha with an estimated height of 160m.
 Final design of the WRD must ensure the structure is safe, stable, not prone to significant erosion, minimizes AMD seepage and runoff and meets stakeholder expectations as a final land use structure; - Biodiversity impacts, including matters of environmental significance, associated with disturbance footprint of mining activities and infrastructure requirements; - The challenges of successful mine closure and rehabilitation; and - Potential social, economic, transport and heritage impacts.